microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Choose Appropriate Parallel Algorithm
 -------------------------------------

-LightGBM provides 3 parallel learning algorithms now.
+LightGBM provides 3 distributed learning algorithms now.

 +--------------------+---------------------------+
 | Parallel Algorithm | How to Use                |